 Di(propylene glycol) methyl ether (CAS 34590-94-8) 5% – is an organic solvent a less volatile alternative to propylene glycol methyl ether and other glycol ethers.
 It has a mild ether-like odor.

 Dioctyl sulfosuccinate sodium salt (CAS 577-11-7) 5% – a surfactant that can be used pharmaceutically (as a laxative).

 The vapor of this product is harmful.
 Avoid breathing vapor or spray mist.
 May affect the brain or nervous system causing dizziness, headache, or nausea.
 Causes eye, skin, nose, and throat irritation.
 Open doors and windows to provide plenty of fresh air ventilation during application and drying.
 (SDS)

 4-chloro-α,α,α-trifluorotoluene has low acute toxicity through oral, dermal and inhalation toxicity study.
-It is not skin irritant and eye irritant and it is not skin sensitizer.
+It is not a skin irritant and or eye irritant and it is not skin sensitizer.

-Dipropylene glycol monomethyl ether has low acute toxicity through oral, dermal and inhalation toxicity study.
+Dipropylene glycol monomethyl ether has low acute toxicity through oral, dermal and inhalation.
 No irritation of skin or eye has been reported.
 No sensitization reaction was observed with dipropylene glycol methyl ether